 There are bridges with musicians, hills to climb for extraordinary views and also some of the best gelato shops in Rome that you will love to visit to taste their flavors.
 Chances are, once you start your tour, you'll want to stay there all night.
 Take advantage of the time of your visit to venture out and discover the wonders of this area close to the west of the great Tiber River.
 Here I recommend the best of them.

 It is believed that this fountain is one of the best in Rome and the oldest in the city, among all those still in operation.
-Clearly it is not enough to just walk through the square, the idea is to linger and hang out there.
+Clearly it is not enough for you to simply walk through the square, the idea is to linger and hang out there.
 The difference between day and night is undeniable, and you will surely like the nighttime atmosphere better even though there are many other things you can do in Trastevere during the day.

 During the morning there are usually only locals passing by, lost tourists or teenagers playing hooky.
 But in the evening the best part starts.
 There will be more people and the chances of having a nice time in the place increase considerably.